sebastian-lapuschkin/explaining-deep-clinical-gait-classification/README.md

 }
 ```

+In folder `python`, the file `install.sh` contains instructions to setup [`Miniconda3`](https://docs.conda.io/en/latest/miniconda.html)-based virtual environments for python, as required by our code.
+Option A only considers CPU hardware, while option B enables GPU support
+for neural network training and evaluation.
+Comment/uncomment the lines appropriately.

 All recorded gait data used in the paper is available in folder `python/data`.
 Training- and evalation scripts for fully reproducing the data splits, models and prediction explanations are
 provided with with files `python/gait_experiments_batch*.py`.